TKMM-Team/Tkmm-Wiki/wwwroot/tkmm-nx/index.md

 ### Installing from the Homebrew App Store

-If TKMM-NX was not installed in the [preparation](#preparation) section by extracting it to the SD card, it can be installed from the Homebrew App Store (under the advanced category).
+If TKMM-NX was not installed in the [preparation](#preparation) section by extracting it to the SD card, it can be installed from the [Homebrew App Store](https://github.com/fortheusers/hb-appstore) (under the `Advanced` category).

 <p>
     <img width="650" src="./images/HomebrewAppStore.jpg" alt="Homebrew App Store">